civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(2)** The portion of subparagraph 8503(3)(a)(v.1) of the Regulations before clause (A) is replaced by the following:

-    **unless the provision is a provision of an individual pension plan**, a portion — determined by reference to the proportion of property that has been transferred, as described in clause (B) — of a period in respect of which
+    unless the provision is a provision of an individual pension plan, a portion — determined by reference to the proportion of property that has been transferred, as described in clause (B) — of a period in respect of which

   **(3)** Subparagraph 8503(3)(a)(vi) of the Regulations is replaced by the following:

-    **unless the provision is a provision of an individual pension plan**, a period throughout which the member was employed in Canada by a former employer where the period was an eligibility period for the participation of the member in another registered pension plan, and
+    unless the provision is a provision of an individual pension plan, a period throughout which the member was employed in Canada by a former employer where the period was an eligibility period for the participation of the member in another registered pension plan, and

   **(4)** Subsections (1) to (3) are deemed to have come into force on March 19, 2019.
 However, subsections (1) to (3) do not apply to a period that was pensionable service (as defined in subsection 8500(1) of the Regulations) in respect of a member under a defined benefit provision of an individual pension plan before March 19, 2019.